xuanruiqi/ruby-alpm/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/alpm.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/[USERNAME]/alpm/blob/master/CODE_OF_CONDUCT.md).
+Bug reports and pull requests are welcome on GitHub at https://github.com/xuanruiqi/ruby-alpm.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/xuanruiqi/ruby-alpm/blob/master/CODE_OF_CONDUCT.md).

 ## Code of Conduct

-Everyone interacting in the Alpm project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/alpm/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the Alpm project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/xuanruiqi/ruby-alpm/blob/master/CODE_OF_CONDUCT.md).

+## License

+The code is open-source under the GNU General Public License v3.0.